warnikchow/BERT-for-Surprisal/README.md

 6. Check the results folder

 ## QA
-If any questions for the implementation, please contact [Won Ik Cho](tsatsuki@snu.ac.kr).
+If any questions for the implementation, please contact Won Ik Cho tsatsuki@snu.ac.kr

 ## Citation
 To be added later.